redox-os/rfcs/text/0000-scheme-forward-fds.md

 signal-like.
 However, we still need the kernel to protect userspace processes from each other, and for the IRQ scheme, this means that the kernel will have to keep track of which process owns which IRQ.
-I/O ports are very similar, and if the kernel would do this, then it would in additional have to track ranges, almost like grants.
+I/O ports are very similar, and if the kernel would do this, then it would in addition have to track ranges, almost like grants.
 However, with the feature described by this RFC, we could designate resource allocation to a userspace scheme, and give that scheme handler near-full access to the kernel scheme.
 Once opened by a client, it will